anoma/nspec/docs/tutorial/engines/base.juvix.md

 - Send messages
 - Provides a new state
 - Set timers
-- Spawn new engines (if necessary) via an internal call to engineInstanceSpawn
+- Spawn new engines (if necessary)

 ## Guarded Actions